Do you know how to do a sustainable closet audit? In this blog, we teach you how!

 When conducting your sustainable closet audit, look to see if you have clothing made from eco-friendly materials.
 If you tend towards synthetics like if you wear a lot of bathing suits, do some research to see if there is a healthier alternative.
 Moving forward, try to buy clothing that’s made with fabrics that are good for the environment and good for your skin—you’ll feel great about it!

 Learn all about eco-friendly fabrics here.
 Also, since winter is coming up, read about the best eco-friendly clothing materials to keep you warm.

-One of our rules for sustainability is temporal sustainability.
+One of our rules for creating a sustainable closet is focusing on temporal sustainability.
 Your clothing should be classic enough to withstand the test of time.
 Clothes that are too trendy will only last a season or a few months, which means they’ll quickly end up in a landfill (or just take up space in your closet).
-Keeping and purchasing clothing and accessories that are classic, feminine, and elegant are always going to be in style, and you’ll be able to wear them for years to come.
+Keeping and purchasing clothing and accessories that are classic, feminine, and elegant will always be in style, and you’ll be able to wear them for years to come.

 Even better, find pieces that you truly enjoy wearing.
 They don’t necessarily have to be “classic” as long as you love them.
 If you have a more eccentric style, those cheetah print pants might be your go-to for years to come.
 If you have a sporty style, you might get lots of use out of high-end athleisure.